 I made a pack of Scripture Memorcy cards that has only verses from the book of Psalms.
 I specifically chose Psalms that Catholics are already familiar with.
 All of the artwork on the cards is my own. 🙂

-My hope is that memorizing Scripture we’re already somewhat familiar with as Catholics will build our confidence and lead to further Scripture memorization, which is something I desperately think Catholic need to be stronger in.
+My hope is that memorizing Scripture we’re already somewhat familiar with as Catholics will build our confidence and lead to further Scripture memorization, which is something I desperately think Catholics need to be stronger in.

 The Psalm cards all have space in the top left corner to allow punching holes just in case you want to put them on a ring.
 You could also use them in a Scripture memory box like this one.